 My inspiration for today’s reflection was an event that happened to me today, this morning, while I was still asleep, …in my room.
 My female housemate was up at the crack of dawn preparing to find “true earth” in the garden and relaxing making toast in the quiet kitchen.
 Apparently the toast got stuck in the toaster and filled the room with toast-smoke.

-My part came into this when my room door flew open and she comes running in with the smoke alarm blaring and throws it on my bed and walks back out, saying “can you fix this?”.
-Of course the alarm turned off as there was no smoke in my room, but I couldn’t go back to sleep without exploring “the rest of the situation”.
+My part came into this when my room door flew open and she comes running in with the smoke alarm blaring, and then throws it on my bed and walks back out, saying “can you fix this?
+It won’t stop beeping”.
+Of course the alarm turned itself off as it had been removed from the kitchen and there was no smoke in my room, …but I couldn’t go back to sleep without exploring “the rest of the situation”.

 My “Guy” role: Mr. Fix-it, aka “being the guy in the relationship”

 A note from the author: The role of “being the guy in the relationship” is not gender specific.
 It deals with certain skills the other person perceives you have, or should have because you are in “that traditional role in the relationship”.
 This gender role skill can be invoked on you at any time.
 Recent Example: I once was at a BBQ party in the Castro with about twenty other guys.
 Everyone brought delicious foods to cook, china plates, silverware, wines, and pretty much all the fixins for a party.
-No one brought anything to light the charcoal, or could even get the fire going.
+Problem: Not one of them was prepared to be the BBQ Guy.
+No one even brought anything to light the charcoal.
 I brought matches, found twigs… etc. Was I “the guy” among the twenty guys?
 Well, Yes! …I was “assigned the Guy” role in this case.